← Back to Intel

 Pattern 2: Intelligent Model Routing

-Simple requests route to small CPU-based models; standard requests to shared GPU instances; complex requests to larger dedicated models.
-The router itself can be a lightweight ML model trained on request characteristics.
-Research on intelligent model cascading (Chen et al., 2023) showed this reduces compute costs by up to 98% while maintaining quality.
+Not every request needs the most expensive model available.
+A router directs requests by complexity, latency, and cost constraints: simple requests to small CPU-bound models, standard requests to shared GPU instances, hard requests to larger dedicated ones.
+The router itself can be a lightweight model trained on request characteristics.
+Research on intelligent model cascading (Chen et al., 2023) showed this approach cutting compute cost by up to 98% while holding quality — which is a large enough number to be worth verifying against your own request distribution rather than accepting on faith.

 Pattern 3: Stateful Horizontal Scaling